Tomb Sweeping Day honors ancestors while connecting modern families

 A professional funeral director can help guide a grieving family with their immediate funeral arrangements.
 They are sensitive to the cultural rituals in an increasingly diverse community and can guide families in the best course of action and the many choices involved in funeral services to best suit their needs and understand their future connection to the funeral service.

-Before you engage with any funeral homes, please call Can-Trust-Funeral at 604-376-7975 or email to book a free professional consultation.
+If you require reliable, straightforward and affordable service, with compassion, always, contact Can-Trust-Funeral before you engage with any funeral homes.
+Call 604-376-7975 or email to book a free professional consultation.
 You are never obligated.

 Our Can-Trust team of licensed funeral directors, provides funeral services in Burnaby, funeral services in Richmond, Vancouver and throughout the Lower Mainland.

 Learn more at the Can-Trust Funeral Ltd website